 - Berries: I use blueberries, blackberries, and raspberries.
 Feel free to use more of one type of berry or add strawberries.

-- Pie crust: This is a simple butter-based pie crust made using all-purpose flour.
+- Galette dough: This is a simple butter-based galette dough made using all-purpose flour.

 - Sugar: This galette is lightly sweetened with just ⅓ cup of sugar.
 For a sweeter result, add ½ cup of sugar.
 Liquid sweeteners like maple syrup and honey do not work for this recipe.